-Physiology is a discipline in which you must understand the process rather than remembering concepts.
+Physiology is a subject in which you must understand the process rather than remember concepts.
 Therefore, if you plan to study Physiology, you should also be familiar with Anatomy, as the two are interconnected.

 Physiology, on the other hand, is one of the most important subjects to study if you’re a student of medicine, nursing, or any other health-related study that involves human lives.
 Because you need to know why a patient is showing specific clinical signs and symptoms, as well as why you’re conducting particular investigations and treatment.

 In medical school, physiology is one of the more challenging but interesting subjects.
 Your physiology knowledge will help you throughout your career, and it may even save someone’s life one day.